2. Add Camera and Sensors¶

 2.2.
 Getting Started¶

-Complete the Introductory Tutorial series and the previous tutorial in the GUI Tutorials.
+Complete the Introductory Tutorials and the previous tutorial in the GUI Tutorials.

 To add a camera, go to the Menu Bar and select Create > Camera.
 A camera will appear on the stage tree, and a grey wireframe representing the camera’s view will appear on the stage.
 You can move and rotate the camera’s transform just like any other objects on the stage.